maleneH/assignment5/README.md

 ## Cucumber

-#### • Complete the Cucumber tutorial: https://cucumber.io/docs/guides/
+#### • Complete the Cucumber tutorial: https://cucumber.io/docs/guides/10-minute-tutorial/
-10-minute-tutorial/
+*Our Cucumber tutorial project is in the hellocucumber folder: https://github.com/maleneH/assignment5/tree/main/hellocucumber*

 #### • Extend your booking system with a couple of new features by using
 test-first with Cucumber.
 Inspiration: